awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-upload-archive-java.md

 Amazon S3 Glacier keeps an inventory of all the archives in your vaults\.
 When you upload the archive in the following example, it will not appear in a vault in the management console until the vault inventory has been updated\.
 This update usually happens once a day\.

 **SDK for Java 2\.x**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/glacier#readme)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/glacier#readme)\.

 ```